BoazSimhi/OOP-Project-Y11-Assessment2/README.md

 # OOP-Project-Y11-Assessment2
 My Year 11 Software Engineering Assessment 2 (for Term 3).
-An OOP project.
+An OOP project called *Thanes of Combat*.

-A riveting command line fantasy adventure-combat game written in Python.
+*Thanes of Combat* is a riveting command line fantasy adventure-combat game written in Python.
 The project will use object-oriented principles and follow an Agile development paradigm using sprints, system design, and version control with Git and GitHub.

 ## Features